OmniGraffle: Application resources and tools

 OmniGraffle can be automated using OmniJS (a Javascript programming environment).

 Import and export

-OmniGraffle supports filesharing and Visio support in its Pro distribution.
+OmniGraffle supports file sharing and Visio support in its Pro distribution.
 All users can export their graffles to JPEG, BMP, EPS, GIF, HTML Images, SVG, Template, Stencil, PNG, OO3, TIFF, and PDF.
 Additionally, OmniGraffle Pro users can import dot/graphviz, Visio, SVG, PDF, Photoshop with layers, and Xcode.

 Competition

 In many respects, OmniGraffle is similar to Microsoft Visio.
 The Pro version of OmniGraffle can both import and export Visio files created using Visio's XML export function.
 However, Omnigraffle doesn't provide CAD integration like Visio, since it lacks some features such as DWG or DXF (Autodesk file formats), import/export functions, among others.
 Also it is important to notice that layers cannot be shared among some versions of Visio and OmniGraffle.

 Diagrams such as concept maps or mind maps, flowcharts and wire frames can also be drawn with other applications: see Comparison of vector graphics editors.